 2. Complex sugars

-On the other hand, complex sugars have high mass and are formed by combining ten or more simple sugars.
+Complex sugars have high mass and combine ten or more simple sugars.
 These include starch and glycogen; both are colorless and known as non-sugars.

-All carbs are not equally made.
-Many people consider carbs as ‘bad.’
-Carbs are present in any foods that your body consumes in the form of sugars.
+Nature did not equally make all carbs.
+Many people consider carbs ‘bad.’
+Carbs are present in any foods that your body consumes as sugars.
 The carbs found in natural foods like fruits, veggies, dairy, beans, pulses, and whole wheat foods are vital for your health.
-However, the refined or processed carbs present in white rice, white bread, and white sugar are unhealthy.
+However, the refined carbs present in white rice, white bread, and white sugar are unhealthy.
 When you eat processed carbs, they cause an abrupt increase in blood sugar levels, causing diabetes.
-Moreover, they can also cause obesity as they digest quickly.
+They can also cause obesity as they digest quickly.

 The process of digestion begins in your mouth.
 Most of the foods have complex sugars and need enzymes to break them into smaller sugars.
 While you chew your meal, it gets mixed with salivary enzymes and then goes to your stomach.
 The food then enters the small intestine, where the pancreas releases amylase that decomposes carbs into disaccharides.
-The enzymes in the small intestine further convert disaccharides to monosaccharides.
-In this way, carbs are fully absorbed in your body.
+The enzymes in the small intestine further convert disaccharides into monosaccharides.
+In this way, your body consumes carbs.

-You can know the connection between the brain and carbohydrates because carbs are also called ‘brain food.’
+You can know the connection between the brain and carbohydrates because we call carbs ‘brain food.’
 Carbohydrates are one of the significant sources of energy for your mind.
 You know that the brain controls many of your actions and activities.
-It needs a continuous supply of energy for proper functioning.
+Therefore, it needs a continuous supply of energy for proper functioning.
 Your brain needs at least 100 grams of carbohydrates each day to function at its optimal level.

 Have you ever wondered how a bite of bread you eat converts into energy?
 One of the primary functions of carbs is to provide power to your body.
-When your carbs absorb in your bloodstream, it transfers to the tissue where it can be processed and utilized as energy.
-Your brain usually consumes carbs in glucose, enabling the brain to send signals to neurons to carry out a process.
+When your carbs absorb into your bloodstream, they transfer to the tissue, where they get processed and used as energy.
+In addition, your brain usually consumes carbs in glucose, enabling the brain to signal neurons to carry out a process.

-Your body stores carbs in your muscles in the form of glycogen.
-However, if you eat extra carbs, they are stored in your body in fat for later use.
+Your body stores carbs in your muscles as glycogen.
+However, if you eat extra carbs, your body stores them as fat for later use.
 If you want to gain muscles, you must add carbs to your diet.
-Moreover, they help to repair your muscles.
+They help to repair your muscles.
 Carbohydrates affect your body by providing energy to fuel muscles, the brain, and other vital organs.